SwiftCode123/TryHackMe-Room-Writeups/Cyber Defense Framework/Pyramid Of Pain/README.md

 ## Task 3

 ### Read the following report to answer this question.
 What is the first IP address the malicious process (PID 1632) attempts to communicate with?
-- One of the first IP address it attempts to communicate listed below in `Network Activity`
+- One of the first IP addresses it attempts to communicate to listed below in `Network Activity`
 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/5a4f9ffe-a2e1-411c-804c-01de38b8ea86" />
 </p>